 Not only that, but the team there had already cut their technical teeth with Pete Mesley’s Lust 4 Rust on the wrecks of Iron Bottom Sound.

 As part of our evaluations, we have been working hard behind the scenes to make all three of these destinations even more attractive for everyone.
 The solution to how we can do this is remarkably simple…

 The reality of making that switch is a little more complicated than saying the short sentence.
 That said, we feel the minor disruption is well worth it:

 - It will allow us to offer extra departures in Bikini Atoll for two full seasons.
-This means that we can try to make sure that anyone who was cancelled through COVID has the chance to rebook, even though Truk Master is almost fully booked.
+This means that we can try to make sure that anyone whose trip was cancelled due to COVID-19 restrictions has the chance to rebook, even though Truk Master is almost fully booked.

 - It puts an expedition style vessel in expedition destinations.
 There is a lot of diving in and around the Federated States of Micronesia and the Marshall Islands.
 A full expedition vessel will allow us to offer bespoke charters on request.

 - Our recreational customers have spoken and the wish for a vessel that is a little more suited to couples is what was said.
 Truk Master has 8 private en-suite cabins with flexibility between double and twin bed set ups.
 Undoubtedly she will now be the best liveaboard vessel in the area.